Gallery-of-Kaeon/Kaeon-FUSION/README.md

 That aside,
-though Kaeon FUSION is more than usable in its present form, the reality is the our implementation is lagging behind the documentation.
+though Kaeon FUSION is more than usable in its present form, the reality is that our implementation is lagging behind the documentation.
 Therefore,
 one should consider this project to be in open alpha.